arangodb/arangodb/Documentation/Books/Manual/Installation/Windows.md

 There are two possible methods to install ArangoDB on Windows:

-1. Automated, using an _NSIS_ Installer
+1. Automated, using an _NSIS_ Installer.
-1. Manual, using a ZIP archive (XCopy installation)
+1. Manual, using a ZIP archive (XCopy installation).

 Both installation methods have their own pros and cons.